“We harm nature by what we add to it, how we alter it, and what we take away.”

 BLOOM vs. conventional flexible foam

 |Resources||Uses petroleum, a non-renewable resource||Between 15-60% renewable content (formulation specific), and reduces dependence on oil|

 |Carbon Sequestration||None||Algae sequesters large quantities of CO2 and is fast growing.
 Harvesting the algae from problem areas helps mitigate overgrowth that leads to algal bloom.|

 |Water remediation||None||Our harvesting process safely cleans and recirculates fresh water back into the waterways from which our algae is harvested|

 |Innovation||None||The first innovative and environmentally-aware solution in flexible foams in 50 years.
 BLOOM sets a new standard of quality and authenticity through leading environmental goods|

 In keeping with our transparency in supply chain initiatives, BLOOM has commissioned a complete third-party Life Cycle Assessment (LCA) for Cradle-to-Gate with EarthShift.
-Among other positive environmental attributes, the LCA determined through comparative analysis that there are between 20 to 41% fewer environmental impacts when comparing BLOOM Foam to ubiquitous EVA foam.
-The reductions were in all major categories including: Ecosystem, resources, cumulative energy, climate change, and water.
+Among other positive environmental attributes, the LCA determined through comparative analysis that there are between 20–41% fewer environmental impacts when comparing BLOOM foam to ubiquitous EVA foam.
+These reductions were in all major categories, including: Ecosystem, resources, cumulative energy, climate change, and water.

 For more information regarding the sustainability of our product and harvesting process, please visit our FAQ page.